neoforged/Documentation/docs/blocks/states.md

 The class `BlockStateProperties` contains shared vanilla properties which should be used or referenced whenever possible, in place of creating your own properties.

-Once you have your property constant, override `Block#createBlockStateDefinition(StateDefinition$Builder)` in your block class.
+Once you have your property constant, override `Block#createBlockStateDefinition(StateDefinition.Builder)` in your block class.
 In that method, call `StateDefinition.Builder#add(YOUR_PROPERTY);`. `StateDefinition.Builder#add` has a vararg parameter, so if you have multiple properties, you can add them all in one go.

 Every block will also have a default state.
 If nothing else is specified, the default state uses the default value of every property.
 You can change the default state by calling the `Block#registerDefaultState(BlockState)` method from your constructor.